-A rule of thumb for cereal hay is that if less than 200 ha (4-5 t/ha crop) of hay is to be made, then using contractors is the most cost-effective, but owning equipment can give peace of mind.
+A rule of thumb for cereal hay is that if less than 200 ha (4-5 t/ha crop) of hay is to be made, then using contractors is most cost-effective, but owning equipment can give peace of mind.
+This would be very similar for vetch hay.

-One mower and one baler are required for about every 350-400 ha of hay, while a rake can generally service 1000 ha.
-If a spread of variety maturities is grown, less machinery might be possible.
+One mower and one baler are required for about every 350-400 ha of hay, while a rake can generally service 1,000 ha.
+If varieties with a spread of maturities are grown, less machinery may be possible.

-Vetch can be cut with a rotary or flail slasher and with knife or disc cutters, however in heavy stands of pure vetch these can become clogged with vine and generally their performance is inferior to a rotary or flail slasher.
+Vetch can be cut with a rotary or flail slasher and with knife or disc cutters.
+However, in heavy stands of pure vetch these can become clogged with vine and generally their performance is inferior to a rotary or flail slasher.

 The stems of vetch dry a little slower than leaves.
 Quality reduces if leaf is lost during baling, which can occur if the stems take too long to dry.
-Conditioning squashes and cracks the stems, allowing water to be released which helps accelerate drying.
+Conditioning squashes and cracks the stems, allowing water to be released, which helps accelerate drying.

-If drying down is difficult it may be preferable to ensile (haylage) but there is a risk of self-combustion if material is baled at too high moisture.
+If drying-down is difficult it may be preferable to ensile (haylage) but there is a risk of self-combustion if material is baled when moisture is too high.